 Leachate is any liquid that comes into contact with the deposited municipal waste.
 These waters are collected on the bottom liner and through a system of pipes routed to the leachate basin.
 Leachate is polluted water kept in the closed drainage system without releasing into the environment.
-Depending on the technical solution, it is possible to recirculate it on the deposited waste or to discharge in the waste water treatment system.
+Depending on the technical solution, it is possible to recirculate it on the deposited waste or to discharge it in the wastewater treatment system.

 STORM WATER DRAINAGE SYSTEM

 Storm water from established surfaces (green surfaces, capped landfill cells, roof runoff water, roadways) will not come into contact with any type of waste.
 Storm water is routed through the system of ducts to the storm water basin where it is used as technological water (wheel washing water), or it is discharged into the soil, as appropriate.
-The waters from the handling asphalted surfaces and the areas for washing the wheels a discharged through the sedimentation tank and treated in the grease and oil separator, and then again used to wash the wheel or watering the vegetation, while any excess is released into the surrounding terrain.
+The waters from the asphalted handling surfaces and the areas for washing the wheels are discharged through the sedimentation tank and treated in the grease and oil separator, and then again used to wash the wheel or watering the vegetation, while any excess is released into the surrounding terrain.

 In theory, in the process of decomposing 1 tonne of waste releases around 400 m3 of gas.
 The gas is formed during decomposition of waste, depending on the composition of waste, conditions at the landfill, and the most intense processes take place in the period between years 3 and 20.

 Before putting the top cover into place, the passive degassing system has to be installed in the body of the landfill, where this system comprises gas wells and the pipeline directing the gas to the flare to be burnt.

 After the waste is no longer landfilled, chemical and physical processes continue in the body of the landfill and the volume of the deposited waste is reduced, which is conducive to settling and differential settling of waste, and consequently of the top cap layer.